hkleen/KiBot/docs/source/configuration/preflights/Update_XMLOptions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  **check_pcb_parity** :index:`: <pair: preflight - update_xml - update_xml; check_pcb_parity>` [:ref:`boolean <boolean>`] (default: ``false``) Check if the PCB and Schematic are synchronized.
-   This is equivalent to the *Test for parity between PCB and schematic* of the DRC dialog.
+   This is equivalent to the *Test for parity between PCB and schematic* of the DRC dialog. |br|
    Only for KiCad 6 and 7. **Important**: when using KiCad 6 and the *Exclude from BoM* attribute
    these components won't be included in the generated XML, so we can't check its parity.
 -  ``as_warnings`` :index:`: <pair: preflight - update_xml - update_xml; as_warnings>` [:ref:`boolean <boolean>`] (default: ``false``) Inform the problems as warnings and don't stop.